JID8201/CHaRM-Web-App/README.md

 ## V1.0.0
 ### New Features
-- Website is live at [https://charm-web-app.herokuapp.com/](https://charm-web-app.herokuapp.com/)
+- Website is live at [https://charm-web-app.herokuapp.com/](https://charm-web-app.herokuapp.com/) (As of now the web app is being hosted using [Heroku](https://dashboard.heroku.com/)
 - Mobile users can now submit multiple recycle orders at once
 - Removed Heatmap functionality due to security concerns and scalability
 - Verified UI is fluid and easy to use